ibm-cloud-docs/codeengine/kubernetes.md

 # Using Kubernetes with {{site.data.keyword.codeengineshort}}
 {: #kubernetes}

 {{site.data.keyword.codeenginefull}} is designed so that you do not need to interact with the underlying technology it is built upon.
-However, if you have existing tooling that is based upon Kubernetes or Knative, you can still use it with {{site.data.keyword.codeengineshort}}. {{site.data.keyword.codeengineshort}} supports the Kubernetes and Knative APIs as well as their CLI commands.
+However, if you have existing tooling that is based upon Kubernetes or Knative, you can still use it with {{site.data.keyword.codeengineshort}}. {{site.data.keyword.codeengineshort}} supports the Kubernetes (and Knative) APIs as well as their CLI commands.
+For information about Knative, see [Using Knative with Code Engine](/docs/codeengine?topic=codeengine-knative).
 {: shortdesc}

-## Installing the Knative and Kubernetes command-line interface
+## Installing the Kubernetes command-line interface
 {: #knative-kubectl}

-To install Knative (`kn`), download and install the [Knative CLI](https://github.com/knative/client/blob/main/docs/README.md){: external}.
+To install the Kubernetes CLI, download and install the [`kubectl` CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/){: external}.

-To install Kubernetes (`kubectl`), download and install the [`kubectl` CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/){: external}.
+{: shortdesc}

-Be sure to add the `kn` and `kubectl` binaries to your system's PATH environment variable.
+Be sure to add the `kubectl` binary to your system's PATH environment variable.
 {: tip}

 ## Interacting with Kubernetes API
 {: #kubectl-kubeconfig}

 In order to interact with your project from the Kubernetes command-line interface, `kubectl`, or with Knative, `kn` you must set up your environment to interact with the Kubernetes API of {{site.data.keyword.codeengineshort}}.